 IRB records shall be retained for at least three years after completion of the research (or longer if required by sponsor).
 Copies of IRB approvals should be retained a) by the PI, b) in the grant award file, and c) in the IRB files.

-Disposition Schedule by Record Title

-Disposition schedule adheres to CSU Executive Order 1031.

 EXHIBIT(S):

+Sponsored Programs Management of Reports and Technical Data

-CSU Executive Order 1031 CSU Executive Order 890
+CSU Executive Order 1031